Nissan Patrol GR Common Problems and Solutions

 Problem:

-Cold starts are working fine, but warm starts take multiple attempts to get the engine running.
+Cold starts work fine, but warm starts require several attempts to start the engine.

 Solution:

 Your first step is to check the cover plate and the O-ring on the injector.
-If either is worn, then you'll need to browse our parts list for a new injector system.
-If the injector looks like it's working fine, then it's likely that your fuel injector pump is broken.
-This is a very low-cost part from BreakerYard, and is an easy job to install.
+If either is worn, then you'll need to consult our parts list for a new injector system.
+If the injector appears to be functioning correctly, then the issue is likely with your fuel injector pump.
+This is a very low-cost part from BreakerYard and is easy to install.

 Difficulty level